Cramps

 We know how it goes, you have just had the best day with all your buddies, enjoying the latest rom-com movie, checking out all the new styles and fashions on show, maybe even sneaking a peek at some cute guys and then that familiar painful throb starts to emanate from your tummy.
-You think to yourself again ‘ it’s that time of the month again’ and sigh with a kind of knowing surrender, cos you know you are in for at least a few days of seriously un-cool period cramps (also known as Menstrual Cramps or Dysmenorrhea) that are gonna mess with your schedule.
+You think to yourself ‘it’s that time of the month again’ and sigh, cos you know you are in for at least a few days of seriously un-cool period cramps (also known as Menstrual Cramps or Dysmenorrhea) that are gonna mess with your schedule.
 About half the women in the entire world will suffer from period cramps at some point so you are not alone in having this problem.
 Lots of girls quickly master using tampons and pads to deal with their period but are still irritated by the cramps they get.
 However, do you know what causes these cramps?
 And did you know that there are some super simple ways to make your period cramps less painful?
-Well, you will in a couple minutes, thanks to your personal period cramps advisor U by Kotex.
+Well, you will in a couple minutes, thanks to your personal period cramps advisor U by Kotex®.

 What causes period cramps